Install a High-Quality Terrace Yourself | info and prices

 Terrace 8

-4,5-9 cm - inclined concrete slab - with drainage channel
+4.5-9 cm - sloping concrete slab - with drainage channel

 Terrace with drainage mortar 8